 That lets employees get away with defining your brand as uncaring and certainly doesn’t move the needle to compete with online retailers.
 In fact, it does just the opposite.

 That brings us to the last point, customer service training.
-As I’ve said in my primer here, retail customer service involves those small interactions when an associate is waiting on a shopper that should make the shopper feel like they are the most important person in the store.
+As I’ve said in my primer, retail customer service involves those small interactions when an associate is waiting on a shopper that should make the shopper feel like they are the most important person in the store.

 Many retailers use customer service and customer experience interchangeably, but they are not.

-Brick and mortar retailers have a big advantage over Amazon and the rest because they can raise the emotional response in their shoppers and add serendipity to get a higher average ticket.
+Brick-and-mortar retailers have a big advantage over Amazon because they can raise the emotional response of their shoppers and add serendipity and engagement to get a higher average ticket.

-Remember, online is about product, in-store is about customer service.
+Remember, online is about the product, and in-store is about customer service.

 With online retail growing every year, retailers with physical stores are discovering that they have let their customer service decline over the years, and as a result, the entire shopping experience for their customers has kept them from coming back.

 Retail customer service needs training.
-That propels the learner to adopt a conscious processing of inputs, conscious decision making, and a conscious exercising of self-control – especially if they are on the sales floor.
+That propels the learner to adopt conscious processing of inputs, conscious decision-making, and conscious exercising of self-control – especially if they are on the sales floor.

 And that takes a consistent focus on inspecting that associates are using what is learned, and not just getting through the learning.

-I had a guy tell me last week he kept reminding his staff what to do, but to no avail.
+I had a guy tell me last week that he kept reminding his staff what to do but to no avail.
 I told him, “Your job is not to constantly remind – they either don’t have the will or the skill to do it themselves.”